- 22 Feb 2019

 Reuse, recycle and upcycle

 Before you throw something away, think if someone else could benefit from the product?
 Can it be repurposed for an alternative use?
 If not, can it be taken apart and used for its parts or upcycled entirely?
 Investing a little time and effort into giving something a new lease of life is a beautiful thing.
 If all else fails, recycle where possible or research the appropriate method for disposal.
-Electronic waste is one of the fastest growing contributors to the waste system6, as outdated electronic items are disposed of, harmful substances and leaching into the environment.
-Most councils provide e-waste recycling services, visit the e-waste section of the Clean Up Australia for more information.
+Electronic waste is one of the fastest growing contributors to the waste system6, as outdated electronic items are disposed of, harmful substances are leaching into the environment.
+Most councils provide e-waste recycling services, visit the e-waste section of the Clean Up Australia website for more information.

 Cleaning our homes is a must, but cleaning with chemicals is a big (and toxic) contributor to landfill waste.
 Consider this, there are approximately 9.2 million households Australia-wide7, if each of these households buys just one spray and wipe chemical cleaner per month, that would equate to 110,400,000 plastic bottles that have nowhere to go but landfill, over three years this would be equal to 331,200,000 plastic bottles littering the planet.
 Cleaning with ENJO would not only take chemicals out of the cleaning equation, but just 1 ENJO Glove and Miracle per household could combat the 331,200,000 plastic bottles entirely, as they work effectively for up to 3 years.